Off-Campus Study Registration Overview

 Bates Off-Campus Study Registration Form

 Transfer Credit is earned when students study at a non-Bates-affiliated US college or university.
-If you plan to take a full course load for a semester at another college or university in the US, you need to complete the Domestic Study Away Application and submit it electronically by 4:00 pm on Friday, February 3.
+If you plan to take a full course load for a semester at another college or university in the US, you need to complete the Domestic Study Away Application and submit it electronically by 4:00 pm on Friday, February 1.
 After this date, you will need to complete a Leave of Absence Form and a Credit Transfer Form for each course.
-Once you have received Bates approval to study elsewhere in the US, the Off-Campus Study office will advise you about this process.
+Once you have received Bates approval to study elsewhere in the US, the Center for Global Education will advise you about this process.

 Domestic Study Away Registration Form

 A note about Semester Balance: Bates must maintain an even enrollment on-campus to ensure the quality of its academic program.
 This requires that the number of off-campus study applications be balanced between the two semesters at the February deadline.
 If the balance is not achieved, students with plans of study that meet one of the following five criteria receive priority:

 - the program is offered only in that semester;